Wish You Well (novel)

 Wish You Well is a novel written by David Baldacci.
 First published in 2001, the story starts with the Cardinal family planning to move from New York to California due to money problems, then shifts to the mountains of Virginia after a car accident leaves the father dead and the mother in a catatonic state.
 The time period is in the 1940s.

-The novel was made into a 2013 theatrical film scripted by Baldacci and starring Mackenzie Foy and Ellen Burstyn as a granddaughter and grandmother.
-Foy and Burstyn both portrayed the character "Murph," at radically different ages, in the film Interstellar the following year.
+The novel was made into a 2013 theatrical film scripted by Baldacci and starring Mackenzie Foy and Ellen Burstyn as a great-granddaughter and great-grandmother.